-Dr. John Hampton serves as the manager of the Oceanic Fisheries Programme (Secretariat of the Pacific Community), …More where he manages fisheries stock assessment and population dynamics research.
+Dr. John Hampton serves as the manager of the Oceanic Fisheries Programme (The Pacific Community), …More where he manages fisheries stock assessment and population dynamics research.
 Previous to his time at the SPC, Dr. Hampton was the principal fisheries scientist for the SPC’s Oceanic Fisheries Programme, an experimental scientist at the CSIRO Division of Fisheries Research, and a biologist at the Fisheries Division of the Department of Primary Industry in Australia.

 Dr. Hampton holds a BSc (Hons) from James Cook University of North Queensland, and a PhD from the University of New South Wales, where his research focused on population dynamics and fishery management of southern bluefin tuna (Thunnus maccoyii).

 Dr. Keith Sainsbury has a background in marine and fisheries research and modeling, including working as a senior principle research scientist …More and leading major research groups for over 20 years in the Australian federal research organization (CSIRO).
 Sainsbury also serves as a member of MSC’s Technical Advisory Board and is considered one of the foremost experts on the precautionary approach to fisheries management.

 In 2004, Dr. Sainsbury was awarded the Japan Prize for his contribution to understanding and management of shelf ecosystems.